Twocoolguy/BrickThrower/README.md

 - Remove ability to use smithing table with stuff.
 (1.16+)
 - Remove ability to use brewing stand with stuff.
 (1.8+)
 - Remove ability to use items in composter (1.14+)
+- Added a new config option for performance, if you do not care about being able to interact with items from brickthrower set allow-interacts to true.
+- Added a new config option for performance, if you do not care about being able to use guis with items from brickthrower set allow-guis to true (crafting tables will still be disabled to use them with though.)

 ## Current Things that need to be fixed
 - Remove ability to use stuff in a stonecutter.
 (1.14+)